framester/Framester/Readme.md

 </ul>

 <h2> License </h2>
-Framester is licensed under a Creative Commons Attribution-ShareAlike 3.0.
+Framester is released under the ”CC-BY 3.0” license.
+However we remark that some of the datasets included in Framester e.g., VerbNet, are transformations of existing non-linked data resources to linked data knowledge graphs.
+For these datasets the original license specification holds.
 You should have received a copy of the license along with this work.
-If not, see https://creativecommons.org/licenses/by-nc-sa/3.0/
+If not, see http://creativecommons.org/licenses/by/3.0
 </html>